thedoggybrad/winliveessentials-archive/README.md

 <br>
 Note: This is the URL where this uploaded archive of the software comes from.
 It is much slower, so I created this archive repository.

+## Important
+This is a discontinued, unsupported software provided by Microsoft.
+It is not recommended to use this software and only provided here for archival purposes.

 ## Windows Essentials 2012 includes
 ✅Windows Movie Maker<br>
 ✅Windows Photo Gallery<br>